Traditional Burial & Funeral Services in Edmonton, Alberta

 - Dressing & personal care of deceased

-- Funeral directors to conduct service in our chapel, your church, or other location
+- Funeral directors to conduct services

 - Committal service at cemetery